psdh/psdh.github.io/_posts/2019-02-04-weekly-report-6.md

 * I heard a couple of podcasts on the [The Indie Hackers Podcast](https://www.indiehackers.com/podcast)
 	* [One was with the founders of Torch](https://www.indiehackers.com/podcast/076-keegan-and-cameron-of-torch) which is [company](https://torch.io/) that works to provide leadership coaching driven by data.
     * I heard [another podcast by the Joel Hooks](https://www.indiehackers.com/podcast/075-joel-hooks-of-egghead) (the founder of egghead.io).
 He has a slow by steady approach towards his company now that it was grown quite a lot (A bit similar to Basecamp in that regard).
 It provides a different perspective and is in general very inspiring towards doing something on your own.
-* I finally completed the 3 part podcast on the King of Kings by Dan Carlin and have now started the [6 hour podcast on](https://www.dancarlin.com/product/hardcore-history-59-the-destroyer-of-worlds/) modern day warfare and what could happen if we can't handle our own weaponry called **The Destroyer of Worlds** (But 6 hourss...
+* Finally completed the 3 part podcast on the King of Kings by Dan Carlin and have now started the [6 hour podcast on](https://www.dancarlin.com/product/hardcore-history-59-the-destroyer-of-worlds/) modern day warfare and what could happen if we can't handle our own weaponry called **The Destroyer of Worlds** (But 6 hourss...
 I know)
-* Finally, I also heard a couple of Tim feriss podcasts
+* Also heard a couple of Tim feriss podcasts
 	* One with [Ken Block](https://tim.blog/2019/01/31/ken-block-gymkhana/): Interesting and inspiring to hear about someone who started competing professionally in a sport at the age of 37.
     * Another one with [Peter Mallouk](https://tim.blog/2019/01/17/peter-mallouk/), who is the President at a very large wealth management company.
 He mentioned quite a few things about getting perspective when we are stuck in this race for earning the most money that we can.
 Found that to be really insightful and something that I don't think about enough.
 The talk reminded me of, *Life is short and unpredictable, eat the desert first* :)

 This is what happens when you don't spend too much time on the HardCore history podcasts.
-They take up a lottt of time!
+You're able to free up space for multiple other podcasts.
+I'm pretty sure that I've heard more podcasts this week, but can't really recollect.

 There are a few meta things that I wanted to mention as well.
 I want to list the things that I'm struggling-with / wondering-about at the moment.
 1. Struggling with measuring things.
 How to quantify things like my happiness currently or my performance at work.